Faith (In the Power of Love)

 "Faith (In the Power of Love)" is a song by Zambian-born singer Rozalla, released in April 1991 by label Pulse-8 as the third single from her second album, Everybody's Free (1992).
 It was written by Nigel Swanston and Tim Cox, and produced by Band of Gypsies.
 The single first charted in the UK in April 1991, reaching No. 65 on the UK Singles Chart.
 It was re-released in November of that year after the success of her previous single, "Everybody's Free (To Feel Good)", peaking this time at No. 11.
 The song met with similar success throughout the rest of Europe, although some countries skipped this release in favour of her next single "Are You Ready to Fly".
-The song did not see a release in the US until 1993, when it peaked at No. 4 on the Billboard Hot Dance Club Play chart.
+The song did not see a release in the US until 1993, when it peaked at No. 4 on the Billboard Dance Club Play chart.
 The song was used for the soundtrack of the 1991 Vanilla Ice-starring film Cool as Ice.